Campaign of the Month: October 2017

 “I did more for the Russian serf in giving him land as well as personal liberty, than America did for the negro slave set free by the proclamation of President Lincoln.
 I am at a loss to understand how you Americans could have been so blind as to leave the negro slave without tools to work out his salvation.
 In giving him personal liberty, you have him an obligation to perform to the state which he must be unable to fulfill.
 Without property of any kind he cannot educate himself and his children.
 I believe the time must come when many will question the manner of American emancipation of the negro slaves in 1863.”

 Shep Jennings wasn’t born a slave, but he was born during Reconstruction as the next-closest thing.
 His parents were former slaves and raised him on stories of toiling beneath an overseer’s lash, and Jennings’ life as a “freedman” was little kinder.
 He never went to school and picked cotton on the same land they did for a mere pittance of pay.
-After his father was lynched by the Klu Klux Klan, he had to work twice as hard to help provide for his mother and younger siblings.
-Jennings likely would’ve died in ignorance and poverty, perhaps even a lynching victim himself: he could never curb his tongue around white men after what happened around his father, and was beaten within an inch of life several times.
+After his father was lynched by the Ku Klux Klan, he had to work twice as hard to help provide for his mother and younger siblings.
+Jennings likely would’ve died in ignorance and poverty, perhaps even a lynching victim himself: he could never curb his tongue around white men after what happened around his father, and was beaten within an inch of life on several occasions.
 It was after one such attack that his sire found him.

 Jennings’ Embrace freed him from the yoke of financial debt to white landowners, as well a the threat of further violence, but the elder-dominated All-Night Society proved no less oppressive in its own way.
 The fledgling Brujah swiftly gravitated towards the South’s incipient Anarch Movement.